Yogita2021/MovieApp/README.md

 ## Features

 - User can able to login and signup
-- User can search perticular movie
+- User can search particular movie
 - User can create both public and private playlists
-- User can able to Add movie to playlists
+- User can able to Add movie to the playlists
-- User can see all the movies from perticular playlist
+- User can see all the movies from particular playlist
 - Only authorized user can see private playlist
+- Responsive for mobile view

 <br>